- Q: Are Veneers Cosmetic Or Restorative Dentistry

 The American Academy of Pediatric Dentistry recommends that you bring your child to the dentist for their first visit no later than the first birthday, or earlier if teeth have started to come in.
 Since prevention is so important in dentistry, this allows our dentists to look for any signs of trouble early enough to take care of things before they get big, painful, or expensive.

-If you have any questions that were not answered here, call one of our offices today at 203-372-1220 for Bridgeport/Trumbull Line or 203-378-9737 for Stratford.
+If you have any questions that were not answered here, call one of our offices today at 203-372-1220 for Bridgeport/Trumbull Line or 203-378-9737 for Shelton.
 You can also use our convenient online form to contact either location.